 During our chat I remembered that there was a thread on OdForce about pretty much the same topic.
 Someone had a saddle-shaped surface for which he computed the dual mesh and subsequently wanted to make the resulting hexagons planar.
 At the same time the boundary points of the surface should keep their original position.
 Well, even though a saddle surface seems to be rather simple, it is not and I think this is a good example to highlight some of the problems we might run into when we’re trying to planarize polygons.

 But first let’s take one step back and start simple.
 Instead of using hexagons let’s assume it is a quad mesh.
 One way to tackle this problem is to use a force based approach similar to what Kangaroo/Grasshopper is doing.
 We need to set up a number of forces and run the system until it reaches equilibrium.
-For calculating the “planarization-force”, for instance, we could project the polygon points onto the plane defined by center and normal.
+To calculate the “planarization-force” we could, for instance, project the polygon points onto the plane defined by center and normal.
 Or we compute the diagonals and check their distance to each other.
 To preserve the mesh structure we can rely on edges and diagonals as spring forces.
 Additionally we need to keep the points of the boundary at their position.
 The key point, however, is to adjust the weighting between all these forces to finally get the result we were looking for.
 Usually there is no way to find a solution satisfying all the objectives and hence the result is highly depending on how we balance the forces.
 As said above, such an approach is easy to set up and it works quite well under most circumstances.
 However, for a number of reasons I thought it might be better to take a slightly different approach.
 Instead of using a force based system I used a method which is conceptually somewhat similar to the “As Rigid As Possible Surface Modelling” approach.
 Intuitively it’s easy to understand and works basically in the following way:

 For every polygon of the mesh, the planar counterpart is computed and then fitted to the original poly in the least squares sense.
 For our specific “planarization problem” we could also just project the points onto the tangent plane but in general we may want to rely on rigid shape matching to find the best fitting orientation.
 This could be done easily in VEX by using polardecomp() or by using Numpy.
 Even though polar decomposition in VEX is faster I tend to use Numpy’s SVD algorithm since it doesn’t have problems with flat axis aligned polys.
 Of course, we could make our matrix positive by adding a very small value but this might lead to other problems instead.
 For a high number of polygons it’s a good idea to implement a simplified SVD algorithm in VEX which doesn’t have such problems but in most cases Numpy should be fast enough.
 But let’s not get off the track and back to the planarization problem.